Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Use dynamic args for datasources (same as actions, move it in utils?)
 * Datasource all available args
 * Data source unit tests + dedicated readme
 * Supabase connection, blockchain.com, json file